 There are taxis in Port of Spain that are good for short distances, but are much more expensive.

 Rental cars can be had in Chaguaramas for about 25 to 35 US dollars a day.
 They are not in excellent condition but will get you around.
 If you smell a whiff of diesel in the trunk, it is because cruisers often use the cars to bring jugs of fuel from nearby gas stations.

 A good local car rental is in Power Boats: Newton Joseph.
 He has clean, reliable, good working order vehicles at competitive rates.
 Convenient location too, as they are right here in Power Boats, Chaguaramus.
 Phone - 377-9709 or 782-7740.

 With all the misinformation about, it is necessary to mention personal safety.
 Cruisers read in the news about the awful crime in Trinidad.
 But, seldom noticed by cruisers, it is largely isolated to a few regions that are not frequented by cruisers, and times of day where cruisers are not out and about.
 Crime directed at cruisers has been very low to nonexistent.
 Yes, it is important to avoid some areas, but this is true in most cities.

-A good summary report on security is available from the US Department of State, Overseas Security Advisory Council (OSAC) web page on Trinidad and Tobago - see link.
+A good summary report on security is available from the US Department of State, Overseas Security Advisory Council (OSAC) web page on Trinidad and Tobago - see link (search for Trinidad to get most current Advisory).
 It mentions the areas to avoid as Laventille, Sea Lots, Cocorite, Beetham, the Interior of Savannah, Downtown Port of Spain (after dark), Ft.
 George (after dark), and all beaches (after dark).
 None of these areas is frequented by cruisers.